Best Large Growth Mutual Funds

 The Large Growth category offers both passive index funds and actively managed options.

 Actively managed growth funds — including Fidelity Contrafund (FCNTX), T. Rowe Price Blue Chip Growth (TRBCX), and American Funds Growth Fund of America (AGTHX) — have portfolio managers who select individual stocks within the growth universe.
 Some of these funds have long track records of beating their benchmark net of fees, though this is rare and not guaranteed to continue.
+For a direct comparison of two top active growth funds, see our FDGRX vs FCNTX analysis.

 For most investors, an index-based Large Growth fund is the preferred starting point: lower cost, no manager risk, and consistent benchmark exposure.
 Active growth funds may be appropriate as a satellite position if you believe in the manager's process and have a long time horizon to evaluate the track record.